 - Regulatory compliance: Strict food safety regulations apply.

-- Customer trust: Buyers are cautious about freshness and quality of seafood.
+- Customer trust: Buyers are cautious about the freshness and quality of seafood.

 2. Research legal and regulatory requirements